 Creative Provisions for Children

 Many parents and grandparents don’t realize how creative they can be in distributing their assets upon their passing.
-Once they discover this flexibility, they generally take a 2 pronged approach.
-One, they want to provide a ‘carrot’ for those children or grandchildren who are willing to work for OR earn their inheritance.
-Second, they also want provisions or ‘stick’ that doesn’t allow them to abuse their trust and inheritance and make reckless or lazy decisions.
+Once they discover this flexibility, they generally take a 2-pronged approach.
+First, they want to provide a ‘carrot’ for those children or grandchildren who are willing to work to earn their inheritance.
+Second, they also want provisions or ‘stick’ that doesn’t allow them to abuse their trust and inheritance by making reckless or lazy decisions.
 Here are just a few options to consider provisions in a well-drafted estate plan:

 - Require your trustee to hold children’s inheritance in trust until they reach the age of 25, 30, or 35.
 Give it to them in stages, e.g., a third at age 25, a third at age 30, and the final third at age 35.

 - Use a joint trust for minor children until the oldest reaches age 18, then split up the trust into individual trusts for each child.
 This makes it easier for the trustee to manage the trust while the children are minors.
 Then when different children pursue business, education, marriage, or even world travel, their trust is accounted for separately from the others.

 - Consider having the trustee give the guardian of your children a specific amount each month to take care of the living costs of your minor children (room, board, clothing, school supplies, etc.).
 It could be something like $1,000 a month, adjusted for inflation as of the date of your trust.